-Imagine you are walking through the streets during the rainy season and all of a sudden, a downpour begins.
-The rain starts out.
-Slight drizzle but escalates to a raging downpour in a matter of moments.
-What do you do?
-You run to the nearest source of cover to take shelter from the rain, obviously.
-But where do you go to get that precious cover?
-Well, if you are lucky, you would take shelter at a chai wallah.
+Imagine you are walking through the streets during the monsoon season and all of a sudden, a downpour begins.
+A slight drizzle escalates to a raging downpour in a matter of moments.
+The next thing you do is run looking for a shelter, and while you are at it, you definitely search for a tea shop or a café where you can enjoy watching the rain with a glass of hot chai!
 In a country where every street has a tea shop or a cozy snack shop, it is not that difficult to get into one while it’s pouring outside!

 Chai is India’s unique and flavorful take on tea.
 With blends of spices and masalas added in generous proportions, freshly brewed chai is a beverage that is enjoyed by one and all through the country.
-That is why masala chai and chai wallahs are intimately associated with the rains.
-It is safe to say that sipping on chai and watching the rains come down is a national pastime.
+That is why masala chai is intimately associated with the rains.
+It is safe to say that sipping on chai from a tumbler and watching the rains come down is a national pastime.
 It is more of an amazing experience than people might suspect at first.
 The rains provide a natural break to a person’s day.
 There really isn’t anywhere to go once the rains start pouring down.
 The best option is normally to wait it out.
-Sipping on a hot cup of chai while the rain and winds storm around you can be a very pleasant experience.
+Sipping on a hot glass of chai while the rain and winds storm around you can be a very pleasant experience.

 - Oregon chai